 1 Installation The Tradex application is supplied on two 800K diskettes, each containing both the Tradex application and some sample data.
 The difference between the two diskettes is that one contains a version of the application for use only on machines using the 68020 processor and 68881 math co-processor, Tradex 68020.
 These machines include the SE/30, all Mac models, and accelerated SEs).
-The other diskette contains Tradex, which runs on all Mac models from the MacPlus upwards.
+The other diskette contains Tradex, which runs on all Mac models from the Mac Plus upwards.
 We will refer to this version in this manual, although both versions are functionally identical.

-The recommended configuration for running the Tradex application is a Mac Plus, a Mac SE or a Mac II computer with a hard disk.
-The hard disk is not strictly necessary however, and the application can be run on a system with two diskette drives, but this will severely limit the amount of data that can be handled.
-At least 1 megabyte of memory is necessary to the run the application and more would be necessary if g you wish to use MultiFinder.
+The recommended configuration for running the Tradex application is a Mac Plus or later computer with a hard disk.

+The hard disk is not strictly necessary

+however, and the application can be run on a system with two diskette drives, but this will severely limit the amount of data that can be handled.
+At least 1 megabyte of memory is necessary the run the to application and more would be necessary if you wish to use g supported by the Mac System Software.